zempo/java-testingusermodel/README.md

 ### MVP

-* [ ] Provide unit testing for the User Service.
+* [ ] Provide unit testing for the User Service (with or without database access).
 To reach MVP you must provide at least 75% coverage of the code in User Service as reported in IntelliJ
-* [ ] Provide unit testing for the User Controller.
+* [ ] Provide unit testing for the User Controller without touching the database.
 To reach MVP you must provide at least 75% coverage of the code in User Controller as reported in IntelliJ

 ### Stretch Goal

 * [ ] Provide integration testing for the User Controller.
 To reach MVP you must provide at least 75% coverage of the code in User Controller as reported in IntelliJ
+* [ ] Provide unit testing for the User Service (with or without database access - pick the one you did not do for MVP).
+To reach MVP you must provide at least 75% coverage of the code in User Service as reported in IntelliJ